 Round 3: Groundwork

-The third round consists entirely of ground wrestling techniques.
-Strikes are also prohibitied in this round.
+The third round consists entirely of grappling techniques.
+Strikes and kicks are prohibited in this round.
 Competitors must stay on the ground by complying with at least one of the following:

 Points may be awarded for throwing (e.g., twisting down) an opponent, controlling an opponent for a certain length of time, or reversing out of a hold.
 Advanced competitors may also earn points through careful application of chokes and elbow bars.
 Unlesss it has been clearly established that the latter techniques will be permitted, they are considered illegal and will subject the player who applies them to penalties.